Counseling for Teen Males (15+)

-My approach and style is to gradually build trust with them so that they feel comfortable enough to share more about their emotions and behaviors.
-Teens will not allow strangers into their world.
-If I am not authentic or real, we won't get anywhere in our work together and you will waste your hard-earned money.
-I pride myself in building trusting relationships with the teens I work with am am honored they trust me enough to discuss issues such as relationships, grief and difficult emotions with you when they need it most.
+- My approach and style is to gradually build trust with your teen so that they feel comfortable enough to share more about their emotions and behaviors.
+Your teen will not allow strangers into their world.
+If I am not authentic and real, we won't get anywhere and you will waste your hard-earned money and time.
+I help your teen male build trusting relationships so they are able to discuss issues such as relationships, grief and difficult emotions with you when they need it most.

-You might ask why you would pay me to play board games, watch YouTube videos, or talk about video games, sports and music with your teen?
+- Why would you pay me to play board games, watch YouTube videos, talk about video games, sports and music with your teen?
 Teens trust very few people and in order for them to talk, they need time to build trust.
-Developmentally, teens defy authority, break rules & practice risky behaviors - it's normal, natural, and as a parent, you are not alone.
+Developmentally, teens defy authority, break rules and engage in risky behaviors - it's normal, natural, and as a parent, you are not alone.

-Your teen might find it pretty cool that outside of being a licensed therapist, I am also a professional musician, DJ and I enjoy playing sports.
-I am not your "typical" psychotherapist who sits there and nods as your teen struggles to think of something to talk about.
+- Your teen might enjoy that outside of being a licensed therapist, I am also a professional musician, a DJ and I love sports.
+I am not your typical, stuffy psychotherapist who sits quietly and nods as your teen struggles to think of something to talk about.
 I will often use an ice-breaker such as Ungame to begin our conversation, especially if your teen is more introverted.
 Some of the positive feedback that others have said about me is that I am a "young, active and cool" therapist who quickly connects with teens".
-Being "cool" doesn't mean I won't ask the tough questions or show concern about specific topics.
+However, being "cool" doesn't mean I will not ask tough questions or ignore difficult topics.